eislab-cps/m7011e/labs/README.md

 - **Web Basics**: Client-server communication concepts
 - **Version Control**: Git experience for collaborative development

-**New Technologies You'll Learn**: Docker, Kubernetes, CI/CD pipelines, cloud-native development patterns.

 ## Assignment Structure
 ### Students work in teams of 3 people (or 2 if odd number of students)
-- Students that find a groups will be assigned to a group of 3 by the instructor
+- Students that find a groups will automatically be assigned to a group of 3 by the instructor
 - Choose your own project idea
 - Must fulfill all core technical requirements
-- Focus on backend architecture, security, and scalability
+- Focus on backend architecture, security, and scalability (no frontend polish, UX design, or mobile apps)
 - Each team gets dedicated Kubernetes cluster access.
 Contact TA for access info and credentials.

 ## Project Proposal (Week 1)